Lake Darby, Ohio

 Lake Darby is an unincorporated community and census-designated place in Franklin County, Ohio, United States, located mostly in Prairie Township and partly in Brown Township.
 It is more commonly known among locals as Darby Estates, which is also the name of the older housing development there, with the newer development called "West Point".
-As of the 2010 census, the CDP had a population of 4,592, up from 3,727 at the 2000 census.
+As of the 2020 census, the CDP had a population of 4,731.